The Made in Britain organisation

-Nicola is the operations director at Made in Britain and as the name suggests is responsible for managing the day-to-day operation of the organisation which covers everything from talking to members to organising our events calendar.
+Nicola runs the membership at Made in Britain and as the name suggests is responsible for managing the day-to-day membership interactions of the organisation which covers everything from talking to members to organising our events calendar.
 Nicola enjoys hearing how passionate our members are about supporting British manufacturing and helping them make the most of their membership.
 In her spare time Nicola enjoys zumba and travel.

 THE BOARD OF DIRECTORS